inniyah/quaketoogre/readme.txt

 With 'configfile' being the name of a valid configuration XML file (more on that later).
-The resulting mesh XML file can be converted to a binary Ogre mesh using the standard OgreXmlConverter tool, with the usual options (generate edge lists, compute tangent vectors, etc).
+The resulting mesh XML file can be converted to a binary Ogre mesh using the standard 'OgreXmlConverter' tool, with the usual options (generate edge lists, compute tangent vectors, etc).

 The configuration file is an XML document containing conversion parameters as defined by the Document Type Definition in the 'config.dtd' file.
 Most of the